Why your website design process is important

 You often see the finished design, not the process.
-However, the designs that move you, inspire you or compel you to action have been through a complex and rigorous design process.
+However, the designs that move you, inspire you, or compel you to take action have been through a complex and rigorous design process.

 Designers with years of experience in their craft work tirelessly on small details that make a successful design work - often those details are too subtle to see but you know it’s good design.

 Two decades of design work have helped me hone this design process… Here’s the summary of what we learnt working on everything from branding, brochures, billboards, video and over the last decade websites, banners and digital content.

 We like to spend time getting to know you and your business.
 Design is very personal and it makes it easier to create a design aligned with your project when we know you.
 Part of learning about your business is finding out more about your Personas (see below).